michaelrambeau/bestofjs-batches/README.md

 ## Commands

-`npm test`: run the test batch (a simple loop through the projects stored in the database)
+`npm run batch-test` : run the test batch (a simple loop through the projects stored in the database)

+`npm run daily`: script to be run every day

+`npm run snapshots`: part 1 of the daily build: take snapshots from Github.

-`npm run build`: create the json file from snapshots stored in the database.
+`npm run build`: part 2 of the daily build: create the json file from snapshots stored in the database.